evanshortiss/express-tracing-middleware/README.md

 before they're sent to the tracer.
 It should accept, and return, an Object (req.headers)

+#### module.getActiveTrace()
+Returns the trace that is relevant for the current request being processed.
+To use this you must add domains to your express application and ensure the *IncomingRequest* (the *req* Object) is the first in the members list of the domain.
+The easiest way to accomplish this is to add *express-domain-middleware* to your application as shown in the *examples/example.js* file.

 #### module.fhlog
 The FHLog instance being used by this module, can be used to enable logs.